This post is a sponsored partnership with Ladder, the simple and smart way to apply for competitively priced term life insurance.

 - Maximize investing — on every single mom budget

-- Earn more (ask for raise, make a plan for job change, start that side gig)
+- Earn more money (ask for raise, make a plan for job change, start that side gig)

 - Focus on money role modeling for your kids